johndah4x0r/AndyH4x0r/README.md

-# AndyH4x0r
+# SimpleKitchen
-This set of scripts & tools will help you modify, and even create your own custom ROM.

-This project is just a response to ending the life of "ArchiKitchen" (C'mon!
-The device I want my ROM to work on is x86!)
+## Forked from JustArchi's ArchiKitchen
+This tool is composed of scripts intended to modify ROMs.
+Can also be used to create custom ROMs.